knetikmedia/knetikcloud-csharp-net20-client/docs/PaymentsPayPalClassicApi.md

 <a name="finalizepaypalbillingagreement"></a>
 # **FinalizePayPalBillingAgreement**
 > int?
-FinalizePayPalBillingAgreement (ModelFinalizeBillingAgreementRequest request)
+FinalizePayPalBillingAgreement (FinalizeBillingAgreementRequest request)

 Finalizes a billing agreement after the user has accepted through PayPal